dinde451/jarr.d1/Jarulfs_Guide.md

 Basic commands

 These commands can be used by anyone in any channel or game.
-For exceptions to what commands that can be used in games, see chapter 9.3.
+For exceptions to what commands that can be used in games, see CHAPTER_LINK_commands-available-in-games.

 /away \<reason\> *Example: /away chatting at ICQ.* Typing this and specifying a reason that you are away will tell anyone who does a /whois